Feuermurmel/snappy/readme.md

                         be sent at a time, which is sent directly to TARGET.

 running from config file:
-  --auto                Run the snapshot and prune actions specified in the
+  --auto [ACTIONS]      Run the snapshot, send, and prune actions specified in
-                        configuration file instead of on the command line.
+                        the configuration file instead of on the command line.

+                        Use --auto=snapshot to only run snapshot and prune actions.
+In this mode, because snapshots are not sent, pruning on the send destinations is also skipped.

+                        Use --auto=send to only run send and prune actions.
+In this mode, only snapshots on send targets are pruned.
   --config CONFIG_PATH  Path to the configuration file to use.
 Requires
                         --auto.
 Defaults to `/etc/snappy/snappy.toml'.
 ```